HackAssistant/registration/README.md

 - **SG_KEY**: SendGrid API Key.
 Mandatory if you want to use SendGrid as your email backend.
 You can manage them [here](https://app.sendgrid.com/settings/api_keys).
 Note that if you don't add it the system will write all emails in the filesystem for preview.
 You can replace the email backend easily.
 See more [here](https://djangopackages.org/grids/g/email/).
 Also enables Sendgrid lists integration.
-- **TP_KEY**: Typeform API key.
-Mandatory for retrieving the information from applications in Typeform.
-See how to obtain it [here](https://www.typeform.com/help/data-api/)
 - **PROD_MODE**(optional): Disables debug mode.
 Avoids using filesystem mail backend.
 - **SECRET**(optional): Sets web application secret.
 You can generate a random secret with python running: `os.urandom(24)`
 - **PG_PWD**(optional): Postgres password.
 Also enables Postgres as the default database with the default values specified below.
 - **PG_NAME**(optional): Postgres database name.
 Default: backend
 - **PG_USER**(optional): Postgres user.
 Default: backenduser
 - **PG_HOST**(optional): Postgres host.
 Default: localhost
-- **SG_GENERAL_LIST_ID**(optional): Sendgrid confirmed users list id.
-Enables adding users to list on confirmed and removing them on cancel.
 - **DOMAIN**(optional): Domain where app will be running.
 Default: localhost:8000
 - **SL_TOKEN**(optional): Slack token to invite hackers automatically on confirmation.
 You can obtain it [here](https://api.slack.com/custom-integrations/legacy-tokens)
 - **SL_TEAM**(optional): Slack team name (xxx on xxx.slack.com)